lfrank14/fp-w2021-final/README.md

 2. Your interlacing of code with text and supporting information/figures is strong.
 I learned a ton that reinforced my knowledge from reading your content
 3. I think that the open-source nature of starting with real-world, accessible data that you clean and then run through the assignment components is so impressive!

+## Areas of learning
+1. Throughout my R learning adventure, I had always thought that creating categorical variables as factors and then naming took a fct_rename() or something like that.
+Lea's post on Data Cleaning had two different examples that showed off some of the elegance of factor()
+2. Another point of learning was using the common.legend argument in ggarrange() for Wanjia's post.
+I was working on something similar for EDLD652's final project and never quite got it there.
+This code inspired a few thoughts that I could go back and change; thanks!

+## Areas for Improvement
+1. The primary area for improvement is aesthetics (and only stylistic for some tastes, hah).
+I made in-line edits on Meg's Looping post and Sarah's Writing Functions post.
+These were entirely to do with the visualizations.
+I didn't catch any grammatical or logical errors in your coding/write up.
+Again, this is such an excellent project in "draft" stage that I was really grasping at straws to find something to suggest as an area for improvement!